 Head to Google.com and sign in with your Google account.
 Click the profile picture in the upper-right corner of any Google page and select “My Account” to view information about your account.

-Click “Signing into Google” on the My Account page, and then click “2-step Verification”—or just click here to head straight to that page.
-Click the “Security Keys” tab and click “Add Security Key.”
+Click “Signing in to Google” on the My Account page, and then click “2-Step Verification”—or just click here to head straight to that page.
+Click the “Learn More” link under “Your second step” and then click “Security key”.

 If you don’t have your security key or you’re signing in from a device or browser that doesn’t support this, you can still use SMS verification or another two-step verification method you’ve configured in your Google account security settings.